janssen70/P/README.md

 4. Consent & Scoped access to resources

-   A resource owner (say, the owner of a Google mailbox or an Axis device) can grant fine-grained, revocable permissions to another party to use or manage those resources.
+   A resource owner (say, the owner of a Google mailbox or an Axis device) can grant revocable permissions to another party to use or manage those resources.
 Scopes define what access is granted, and tokens can be time-limited.
 This is central to IoT, smart-home ecosystems and also Axis Cloud Connect.